Robust Classification via a Single Diffusion Model: Introduction

-In this paper, we propose \textbf{Robust Diffusion Classifier (RDC)}, a generative classifier obtained from a single off-the-shelf diffusion model to achieve adversarial robustness, as shown in Fig.~\ref{fig:illustration}.
-Our method estimates the class probability $p(y|\vect{x})$ by using the conditional likelihood $p_{\theta}(\vect{x}|y)$ of a diffusion model with a prior distribution $p(y)$ through Bayes' theorem.
+In this paper, we propose Robust Diffusion Classifier (\textbf{RDC}), a generative classifier obtained from a single pre-trained diffusion model to achieve adversarial robustness.
+Our method calculates the class probability $p(y|\vect{x})$ using the conditional likelihood $p_{\theta}(\vect{x}|y)$ estimated by a diffusion model through Bayes' theorem.
 The conditional likelihood is approximated by the variational lower bound, which involves calculating the noise prediction loss for every class under different noise levels.
+In order to reduce time complexity induced by the number of classes, we propose a new UNet backbone named \textbf{multi-head diffusion} by modifying the last convolutional layer to output noise predictions of all classes simultaneously.
 Theoretically, we validate that the optimal diffusion model can achieve absolute robustness under common threat models.
 However, the practical diffusion model may have an inaccurate density estimation $ p_{\theta}(\vect{x}|y)$ or a large gap between the likelihood and its lower bound, leading to inferior performance.
-To address this issue, we further propose a likelihood maximization method as a pre-optimization step to move the input data to regions of high likelihoods before feeding into the diffusion classifier.
-Therefore, our proposed RDC, directly constructed from a pre-trained diffusion model without training on specific adversarial attacks, can perform robust classification under various threat models.
+To address this issue, we further propose \textbf{Likelihood Maximization} as a pre-optimization step to move the input data to regions of high likelihoods before feeding into the diffusion classifier.
+Our RDC, directly constructed from a pre-trained diffusion model without training on specific adversarial attacks, can perform robust classification under various threat models.